 Beans contain abundant amounts of soluble fiber that helps lower the levels of triglyceride and cholesterol and keeps your heart healthy and strong.
 Green beans contain high quantities of flavonoid which are actually polyphenolic antioxidants.

 Flavonoid present in bean has anti-inflammatory properties and thus helps prevent blood clots in the arteries and veins.
 Risks of heart attacks, strokes and other cardiovascular diseases are thus substantially reduced.

 Various cancer fighting chemicals such as isoflavones and phytosterols are found in beans.
 These chemicals help to prevent certain types of cancer.
 3 cups of beans per week are recommended by scientists to prevent the onset of chronic diseases.

 Beans contain soluble fibre which helps to control the cholesterol levels in blood.
 Moreover saponins and phytosterols present in beans also help to control cholesterol.
 Beans themselves contain almost no cholesterol and, hence, are beneficial for you.

-Beans contain a variety of anti-oxidants that help to strengthen immunity of the body.
+Beans contain a variety of anti-oxidants that help to strengthen the immunity of the body.
 These anti-oxidants are compounds that seek out the free radicals that may cause harm to our body and destroy them.
-They are a good source of flavonoids and carotenoids which contain a number of anti-oxidants.
+Beans are a good source of flavonoids and carotenoids which contain a number of anti-oxidants.

 If you are willing to shift to a wholesome dietary plan, you can include beans in your diet and enjoy all its benefits.
 Not only proteins, complex carbs and fiber, beans are also a rich source of anti-oxidants, vitamins and minerals like potassium, iron, copper, folate, magnesium, manganese and phosphorus.
 These minerals are essential for the proper functioning of your body.